python/cpython/Doc/reference/lexical_analysis.rst

       information on this convention.

 ``__*__``
    System-defined names.
-These names are defined by the interpreter and its implementation (including the standard library); applications should not expect to define additional names using this convention.
-The set of names of this class defined by Python may be extended in future versions.
-See section :ref:`specialnames`.
+These names are defined by the interpreter and its implementation (including the standard library).
+Current system names are discussed in the :ref:`specialnames` section and elsewhere.
+More will likely be defined in future versions of Python.  *Any* use of ``__*__`` names, in any context, that does not follow explicitly documented use, is subject to breakage without warning.

 ``__*``
    Class-private names.
 Names in this category, when used within the context of a